AdobeDocs/ff-services-docs/src/pages/guides/tutorials/create-product-images-with-ff.md

 	return response.json()['access_token']
 ```

-The client id and secret from our Firefly Services credentials are passed to the authentication endpoint and exchanged for an access token.
+The `client_id` and `client_secret` from our Firefly Services credentials are passed to the authentication endpoint and exchanged for an access token.
 The response includes other data, including the lifetime of the token, but for our needs, we just need the token.

-## Specifying a Reference Image
+## Step 3: Specify a reference image

-Later in our workflow, we will be using a prompt to generate a new image.
+Later in our workflow, we will use a prompt to generate a new image.
 However, we also want that image to be based on a source image.
 This is one of the powerful ways the Firefly API lets you guide the content it creates.

-By using the [Upload API](https://developer.adobe.com/firefly-api/api/#operation/v2/storage/image) endpoint, we can provide a source image for reference later.
+By using the [Upload image API](https://developer.adobe.com/firefly-api/api/#operation/v2/storage/image) endpoint, we can provide a source image for reference later.

 Here's a utility method that wraps that endpoint: